Current Initiatives

 • Develop inter-building network infrastructure and intra-building network infrastructure.

-• Transition 24 Buildings to NGN, requiring NGN advanced prep work.
+• Transition 60-90 Buildings to NGN, requiring NGN advanced prep work.

 Related area of focus: NGN Advanced Prep Work

-• Support early transition of identified and agreed upon systems (e.g., printers, possibly phones/faxes, specialized systems e.g., call centers).
+• Support early transition of identified and agreed upon systems (e.g., printers, possibly phones/faxes, specialized systems, e.g., call centers).

-• Support owners of specialized systems to set-up and coordinate testing before the NGN transition.
+• Support owners of specialized systems to set up and coordinate testing before the NGN transition.

 Related area of focus: NGN Closet Surveys and Remediation

-• Complete the remediation of 131 Buildings following this assessment.
+• Complete the remediation of 4 Buildings.

 Radio Communication System Replacement